hideodaikoku/silent-valley/content/blog/01-prologue/index.md

 > ***+touch+***

 And with a hush, he disappeared into a slit in the fabric of the forest.
-Not a sound or soul could see or hear or perceive.
+Not a sound or soul could see or hear or perceive where he had been.

+All until his return on the day of the eclipse